 Corporate Finance Training Course Guide Road Map

-You would like to study finance and have no idea where to start?
+You would like to study corporate finance and have no idea where to start?
 Start here.

 Think of finance as a subject that answers three basic questions

 - How do you evaluate opportunities for investment – also known as the valuation question

 - How do you choose between opportunities – also known as the investment or choice question

 - How do you fund or finance your investment decisions and choices – also known as the funding question